Whether you’re looking to play Microsoft Flight Simulator, X-Plane 11, or any other flight simulator game, your needs are likely to be the same.

 The RUNMUS Gaming Headset may not be able to compete with more expensive headsets, but at its price point, you can’t do better.

-The headset is surprisingly comfortable considering its low price, though your ears can get a bit warm during longer sessions as the ear cups don’t feature a gel layer like some more expensive headsets do.
+The headset was surprisingly comfortable considering its low price, though my ears did get a bit warm during longer sessions as the ear cups don’t feature a gel layer like some more expensive headsets do.

-The headset’s audio quality is what really makes us like this headset, though.
-The audio comes through clearly, and the mic does a good job at ignoring background noise.
+The headset’s audio quality is what really makes me like this headset, though.
+The audio came through clearly, and the mic did a good job at ignoring background noise.

 What to Consider When Buying a Flight Simulator Headset